TomPrograms/cleanscript/Readme.md

 ### Control Keywords

-Cleanscript uses semantic, English control keywords instead of punctuation, as well as adding additional control keywords. `and` and `or` keywords are supported within Cleanscript:
+Cleanscript uses semantic, Pythonic, English control keywords instead of punctuation, as well as adding additional control keywords. `and` and `or` keywords are supported within Cleanscript:

 ```
 true and true; # check if both are true
 true or false; # check if at least one is true
 ```

-Cleanscript also includes an `in` control keywords, which checks in an element is within a target, with similar functionality to Python.
+Cleanscript also includes `in` and `not` control keywords.
+The `in` keyword checks in an element is within a target, with similar functionality to Python.
 The `in` keyword can check if an element is within a list, a string or an object.
+The `not` keyword has identical functionality to negating a statement with `!` (both are supported in Cleanscript).

 ```
 var list = [1, 2, 3];